Manuel Ray Rivero

 Eventually Ray was forced to leave Cuba or face jail and/or execution.
 He entered the United States on November 10, 1960, but he wasn't exactly welcomed by several Cuban-American leaders, such as Manuel Artime, because his group had been to the left of other Miami-based anti-Castro groups.

 John F. Kennedy wanted Ray to join the Cuban Revolutionary Council (CRC) and Ray finally agreed to do so three weeks before the Bay of Pigs Invasion.
 About a month after the failed invasion, on May 28, 1961, Ray gave a news conference in Miami announcing his break with the CRC.
 His reasons were that priority should have been given to underground fighters in Cuba, members of Batista's regime should not have been involved in the invasion, and he should have had a "say" about the military leaders of the invasion.
 He added that to overthrow Castro, it would be necessary to mobilize the discontented people in Cuba, to which he had more access than any of the CIA-selected leaders.

 In Puerto Rico, Ray began working as a special consultant for the Puerto Rico Planning Board and developed a close relationship with then governor Luis Muñoz Marín.
 However, he also continued his anti-Castro activities, founding the JURE, (Junta Revolucionaria Cubana), a movement named after the one founded in the 1890s by José Martí in New York City.
 This movement operated independently of the other anti-Castro groups of the time, and, like many of the other groups, was supported by the CIA.

 In 1963–65, the JURE organized several actions against the Castro government.
 In the last of these actions, Ray along with several members of the JURE, was arrested at Anguila Cay in the Cay Sal Bank by the Bahamian Coast Guard.
 The group was using the small deserted island as a staging area for attacks against Cuba.
-The Bahamian government confiscated all weapons and supplies and briefly jailed the group, who eventually was deported back to the U.S.
+The Bahamian government confiscated all weapons and supplies and briefly jailed the group, which eventually was deported back to the United States.

 After the arrest, Ray returned to Puerto Rico and to his professional career as an engineer.
 He ceased his involvement in armed actions against the Castro government, but continued political activities against the Castro regime.
 However, Mr. Ray became increasingly involved in Puerto Rican civic and political activities, serving as ad-honorem advisor to governors Rafael Hernández Colón and Aníbal Acevedo Vilá, mayor Héctor Luis Acevedo and gubernatorial candidate Victoria Muñoz Mendoza.